ricardozanini/camel-rest-mock-service/README.md

 ## Load Test

+The load test was performed using Apache JMeter.
+The project can be found in `jmeter/load_test.jmx`.
+The aim of this test is to maintain a given number of requests during a long period of time.
+This way we can observe the service behavior under high load and take the necessary actions to meet the desired SLA.

+## Service SLA

+The first thing to do is set a desired SLA for the service.
+For this example we used 400 simultaneous requests to the service with a response time of 1.5 seconds.
+The idea is to observe the service behavior during the load tests:

+1. If the SLA is too optimistic, the request number could be decreased while tuning the infra-structure.
+2. If we still have more room to increase, just make it bigger.

+There's no secret.
+A load test process is configure the environment, run tests, observe their behavior and do it all again until the expected goal is met.

-## Apache Tunning
+## Apache Tuning

-Take the SLA requirements and try to tune the [MPM](https://httpd.apache.org/docs/2.4/mpm.html) accordinly.
-It isn't very nice [open a lot of connections](https://httpd.apache.org/docs/trunk/misc/perf-scaling.html#sizing-maxClients) on the Apache Web Server side if the JEE server can't handle it.
+Take the SLA requirements and try to tune the [MPM](https://httpd.apache.org/docs/2.4/mpm.html) accordingly.
+It isn't very nice to [open a lot of connections](https://httpd.apache.org/docs/trunk/misc/perf-scaling.html#sizing-maxClients) on the Apache Web Server side if the JEE server can't handle it.

 This is a _test and retry_ task.
 Try working on the load tests scenarios to have a number of simultaneous requests that the application can handle in a desired response time.
 This number should be the `MaxRequestWorkers` MPM `worker` configuration:

 ```
 <IfModule mpm_worker_module>
-        ThreadLimit         100
+        ThreadLimit         40
-        ServerLimit         20
+        ServerLimit         10
-        StartServers        20
+        StartServers        5
-        MinSpareThreads     50
+        MinSpareThreads     5
-        MaxSpareThreads     100
+        MaxSpareThreads     20
-        MaxRequestWorkers   2000
+        MaxRequestWorkers   400
-        ThreadsPerChild     100
+        ThreadsPerChild     10
         MaxRequestsPerChild 0
 </IfModule>
 ```

-In this example we're setting the maximum requests to 2000.
+In this example we're setting the maximum requests to 400.

 ### MPM Configuration

 Change the default MPM from **`prefork`** to **`worker`**.
-The `worker` [MPM gives better performance](https://stackoverflow.com/questions/13883646/apache-prefork-vs-worker-mpm) and it's a more suitable for a scenario using Apache Web Server to act as a proxy.
+The `worker` [MPM gives better performance](https://stackoverflow.com/questions/13883646/apache-prefork-vs-worker-mpm) and it's a more suitable for a scenario using Apache Web Server acting as a proxy.

-To change to `worker`, just uncomment line `LoadModule mpm_worker_module modules/mod_mpm_worker.so` on file `/opt/rh/jbcs-httpd24/root/etc/httpd/conf.modules.d/00-mpm.conf`.
+To change to `worker`, just remove the comment on line `LoadModule mpm_worker_module modules/mod_mpm_worker.so` in file `/opt/rh/jbcs-httpd24/root/etc/httpd/conf.modules.d/00-mpm.conf`.
 Don't forget to comment the `mod_mpm_prefork.so` MPM.

+There's a [Red Hat article](https://access.redhat.com/solutions/2063063) detailing how to switch the MPM used in Apache Web Server.

 ### MPM Event Bug

-One of the justifications to use `worker` is a bug on `event`, as stated on [this KCS article from Red Hat](https://access.redhat.com/solutions/3035211): `AH00485: scoreboard is full, not at MaxRequestWorkers`.
+One of the justifications to use `worker` instead of `event` is a bug on it, as stated on [this KCS article from Red Hat](https://access.redhat.com/solutions/3035211): `AH00485: scoreboard is full, not at MaxRequestWorkers`.

 The jbcs-httpd version used on this lab is `2.2.23` (waiting for the fix):